What the phrase really means

 Timing that helps

-- Start folic acid before conception and keep lifestyle steady (sleep, moderate alcohol, no smoking).
+- Start folic acid before conception and keep the rest of the routine steady.
 CDC: planning for pregnancy

 Alternatives and how they differ

-- Timed intercourse with a partner: same fertile-window logic; often a first step before testing.
-ASRM: infertility evaluation
+- Timed intercourse with a partner uses the same fertile-window logic and is often the simplest first step before testing or treatment.

-Rules on known donors and legal parentage vary by state.
-Buying donor sperm from regulated banks brings FDA screening/testing requirements for the bank, but home use can still carry state-specific legal implications.
-Some states require physician involvement for donor protections; others don’t.
-Review your state’s laws and consider advice from a US attorney experienced in assisted reproduction.
-Regulatory backdrop: 21 CFR 1271 Subpart C and the FDA’s donor eligibility guidance.
-FDA donor eligibility
+Rules on known donors and legal parentage vary by country and sometimes by region.
+Buying donor sperm from regulated banks usually brings screening and donor-eligibility requirements for the bank, but home use can still have legal implications.
+If you rely on a private arrangement, review the rules where you live and consider advice from a lawyer experienced in assisted reproduction.

 When to see a clinician